-It is a requirement of the Texas Education Agency that an educator preparation program review eligibility of its graduates before allowing them to register for the Texas Educational Leadership (EL) Principal as Instructional Leader (268) examination.
-To ensure graduates are prepared for this examination, ACE requires they demonstrate competency through practice examinations or remediation as outlined in this policy.
+It is a requirement of the Texas Education Agency that an educator preparation program review eligibility of its graduates before allowing them to register for the Texas Educational Leadership (EL) Principal as Instructional Leader (268) examination and Performance Assessment for School Leaders (368) examination.
+To ensure graduates are prepared for these examinations, ACE requires they demonstrate competency through practice examinations or remediation as outlined in this policy.

-To be approved by American College of Education to register for the Principal as Instructional Leader (268) examination, graduates must meet the following requirements:
+To be approved by American College of Education to register for the Principal as Instructional Leader (268) examination and Performance Assessment for School Leaders (368) examination, graduates must meet the following requirements:

 - Successful completion of the Texas Educational Leadership Program.